Back to Blog Home

 Conclusion

 So, you've made it through the twists and turns of setting up a Squarespace client portal.
 Not too shabby!
 We started with crafting our Squarespace website and laid down those crucial sign up and log in buttons.
-Then, we met no-code client portal builders like Copilot, making it super easy to connect a client portal to our Squarespace website.
+Then, we met no-code customer portal builders like Copilot, making it super easy to connect a client portal to our Squarespace website.

 And finally, we fine-tuned the user experience in our client portal by customizing features to fit our clients' needs perfectly.
 Moving forward, remember: keep updating and maintaining that shiny new client portal.
 It's an evolving tool for efficient communication — not just a one-time setup gig.